prashansapandey2005/prashansapandey2005/README.md

 ---

-Hey, I'm Prashansa Pandey, a passionate Computer Science student currently in my second year of pursuing a Bachelor's degree.
+Hey, I'm Prashansa Pandey, a passionate Computer Science student currently in my pre-final year of pursuing a Bachelor's degree.
 I have a keen interest in the fields of Artificial Intelligence (AI), Machine Learning (ML), and Web Development.
 I am eager to contribute to innovative projects in these fields.